fireman634/restore-menu-music-minecraft/README.md

 # restore-menu-music-minecraft
+Let's be honest, the new minecraft menu songs suck, get rid of them with this simple texture pack
-add the .zip file to your resource packs folder
+> Add the .zip file to your resource packs folder